 While it’s challenging enough to build links to an informational website, it’s even more so for an ecommerce website.
 Linking back to you has monetary and promotional implications, so expect webmasters to hesitate or ask for compensation.
 Fortunately, there are lots of simple yet effective ways to gain potent backlinks for online stores.

 When starting a link building campaign, the first websites to look at are those that you already have relationships with.
 In ecommerce sites, these would be your suppliers or the manufacturers of products that you carry.
-For instance, this would be the likes of ASUS, Samsung or Huawei if you sell electronics.
-If you peddle appliances, this could be brands like Condura, General Electric, Sony and more.
+For instance, this would be the likes of ASUS, Samsung, or Huawei if you sell electronics.
+If you peddle appliances, this could be brands like Condura, General Electric, Sony, and more.

 These companies often have highly authoritative websites that don’t sell their own products.
 Instead, they point people to retailers and distributors who do the actual selling.
-If you’re the retailer, look for pages like “Where to Buy” in your suppliers’ websites.
-If there’s one, contact your supplier and ask to be listed in there with a link to your online store.
+If you’re the retailer, look for pages like “Where to Buy” on your suppliers’ websites.
+If there’s one, contact your supplier and ask to be listed there with a link to your online store.